gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 ) <retrieve-extending>

-After the type of the class is retrieved, check that the extending class is not defined as an abstract class, @extending-not-abstract.
+After the type of the ast-node is known to be a class-type, check that the extending class is not defined as an abstract class, @extending-not-abstract.

 #figure(
   zebraw(